Case Study – Kim’s story

-My daughter and I are now living at a Hestia safe house with other survivors of human trafficking.
+My daughter and I are now living at a Hestia safe house with other survivors of modern slavery.
 Sarah still supports me and my little girl.
 She comes with us to each hospital and GP appointment, which really helps me deal with my depression and the effects of the cancer.

 Having somewhere I can call home, I am now getting myself ready to go through the operation to remove the cancer.
 People have been so kind to us donating toys and books for Nhu.
 She loves playing with the other children at the safe house, and has even started speaking English with the children as she plays, which is lovely to see.